Learning for the Neurodiverse.

 Importantly, homework is relevant and minimized at FlexSchool.
 It is not seen as a gateway to a grade.
 Executive functioning, the process of mental control and self-regulation that helps us organize and plan, is explicitly taught and practiced.

 Recognizing that many students live outside of our region, FlexSchool is designed to welcome students virtually into our classrooms through our Cloud Classroom video conferencing technology.
-If private instruction is needed, students “remote in” with their teacher 1:1.
-FlexSchool has had great success with remote students from as far away as Florida, California and Switzerland!
+If private instruction is needed, students join their teacher via web conferencing for private classes.
+FlexSchool has had great success with remote students from as far away as Florida, California, and Switzerland!

 FlexSchool in Action